Diyckstra/terraform-provider-deyckstra/website/docs/d/vpc.md

 layout: "aws"
 page_title: "aws_vpc"
 description: |-
-    Provides details about a specific VPC
+    Provides information about a specific VPC.
 ---

 # Data Source: aws_vpc

-`aws_vpc` provides details about a specific VPC.
+Provides information about a specific VPC.

-This resource can prove useful when a module accepts a vpc id as an input variable and needs to, for example, determine the CIDR block of that VPC.
+This resource can be useful when a module accepts a vpc id as an input variable and needs to, for example, determine the CIDR block of that VPC.